 - Since I selected Screen 1, my touchscreen Surface Laptop with touch, the settings will change this monitor.
 As pictured below, the Make this my main display had not been selected.

 When I selected this option, I discovered a little while later that I could scroll using OneNote again.

-I had worked around this issue by using my iPad, which has an excellent implementation of OneNote and synchronizes with my Windows OneNote like a charm.
-Now only if I had a touch screen Mac to go along with it.
+I worked around this issue by using my iPad, which has an excellent implementation of OneNote and synchronizes with my Windows OneNote like a charm now, only if I had a touchscreen Mac to go along with it.
 LOL.

 Resources: Some documentation that covers dual monitors.

-Set up dual monitors on Windows 10 – To get your PC to recognize multiple monitors, this is a step by step tutorial.
+Set up dual monitors on Windows 10 – This is a step-by-step tutorial to get your PC to recognize multiple monitors.